raghurama123/OrcaNotes/TroubleShooting_STEOM-DLPNO-CCSD.md

 ## TcutMKN
 - Here is something which is influenced by `TCUTMKN`.
 The default value is `1E-3`.
 - Following is a block from a `TIGHTPNO` calculation.
+- Fitting domains are determined by means of orbital Mulliken populations with a threshold `TCutMKN = 10−3`.
+This threshold results in an error contribution that is typically about an order of magnitude smaller than the overall total energy deviation from RI-MP2.
 ```
 %MDCI
   NROOTS         5